anil-kumarbattula/ntwist-frontend-assignment/project-root/README.md

 ---

-## 🛠️ Customization

-You can easily:
-- Modify the questions and answers in `faq.html`.
-- Add more names in `sort.html`.
-- Extend the form with new fields in `index.html`.

----

 ## 📬 Contact

-For questions about the project, contact [Finmee Technologies](https://www.ntwist.com).
+For questions about the project, contact [Anil Kumar Battula](mailto:anilkumarbattula1120@gmail.com).

 ---